Getting a smart contract audit: what you need to know

 The more bugs a contestant finds, the more money they will earn, but if another contestant finds the same bug, then the payout is diluted between the two.
 For well-understood bugs, the payout can be diluted considerably.

 Earnings for auditors in this format are quite sub-par.
-Contestants can rarely expect to make much more than $1,000 per contest despite putting in considerable effort.
+Contestants can rarely expect to make much more than \$1,000 per contest despite putting in considerable effort.
 The primary incentive for participants is to prove their abilities so they can get a job at a traditional audit firm or attract business as a solo auditor (independent researcher).
 There are also no guarantees about the quality of the people participating in the contest, as anyone can participate.

 However, these platforms can be very educational for new auditors.
 Because the format encourages an intense focus on finding bugs, then gives feedback on what bugs were missed, they can provide a relatively tight feedback loop which helps speed up learning.
-In fact, we guide some of our solidity training to participate in these contests for educational purposes.
+In fact, we guide some of our solidity bootcamp to participate in these contests for educational purposes.

 The best auditors don’t spend a significant amount of time in contests, as they earn far more money working for themselves or for a firm.
 So keep in mind that someone doing well in an auditing contest may simply mean that they did not face significant competition for the contests they participated in.
 There is also an element of luck where a single contest makes up a significant portion of an auditor’s public earnings.
+However, this format get far more eyes on the code than other audit formats, and audit contests have caught bugs missed by other auditors.
+They also serve as a channel for companies to subtly market their protocols to the developer and auditor communities, so they are a valuable contribution to the ecosystem.

 Bonus: Informal code roasting